 Docs Reveal Violent Thugs Among Unaccompanied Alien Kids in Obama Era

-Judicial Watch found nearly 1,000 criminal incidents ranging from MS-13 membership to murder and rape
+Judicial Watch found nearly 1,000 criminal incidents including MS-13 membership, murder, and rape

-The U.S. is currently embroiled in controversy over Trump’s “zero-tolerance” immigration enforcement policy that separated illegal immigrant children from their parents at the border.
+The U.S. is currently embroiled in controversy over Trump’s zero-tolerance immigration enforcement policy, which separated illegal immigrant children from their parents at the border.
 Administration officials are scrambling to reunite the children with their parents ahead of the initial Tuesday deadline.

-Judicial Watch released 224 pages of summaries of Significant Incident Reports (SIRs) revealing that the Obama administration allowed UACs to remain in the country who admitted “to murder, belonging to MS-13, threatening others with rape,” as well as “drug smuggling, molesting other UACs and seriously assaulting other UACs or staff.”
+Judicial Watch released 224 pages of summaries of significant incident reports (SIRs) revealing that the Obama administration allowed UACs to remain in the country who admitted “to murder, belonging to MS-13, [or] threatening others with rape,” along with “drug smuggling, molesting other UACs, and seriously assaulting other UACs or staff.”

 In one incident, a male UAC said he was “forced to kill” for the Gulf Cartel, a criminal syndicate and drug-trafficking organization in Mexico.
 Another male said he was part of the MS-13 gang for a year prior to entering the U.S. illegally.